iomete/iom-docs/docs/getting-started/platform-tour.md

 import Img from '@site/src/components/Img';

+The IOMETE Platform interface is composed of the following sections:

 1. **User Menu:** - Use this menu to switch themes, access the settings menu, and log out.

 2. **Navigation Menu:** - Navigate through different Platform areas including Lakehouses, SQL Editor, Spark jobs, Data catalog and more.